 Links for business

-IPO Representative - the IPO has appointed an IP attaché, based in the British High Commission in Singapore, to cover the UK’s key southeast Asian markets alongside representatives from UKTI and the Foreign and Commonwealth Office.
+IPO Representative - the IPO has appointed an IP attaché, based in the British High Commission in Singapore, to cover the UK’s key southeast Asian markets alongside representatives from Department for International Trade and the Foreign, Commonwealth and Development Office (FCDO).
 The position is central to the government’s plans to enhance trade relations and to support IP and innovation-led businesses abroad.

 British businesses looking for access to intellectual property advice and support should email Desmond.Tan@fco.gov.uk.

-UK Trade and Investment (UKTI) - works with UK-based businesses to ensure their success in international markets, and encourage the best overseas companies to look to the UK as their global partner of choice.
+Foreign, Commonwealth and Development Office (FCDO) - works with UK-based businesses to ensure their success in international markets, and encourage the best overseas companies to look to the UK as their global partner of choice.